 It still amuses me that my companion Ann and I were sent to teach Cecilia and others about self-reliance.
 While I hope we were able to share some information about health and sanitation that made a difference for them, I know that I personally learned the greatest lessons.
 Most of those lessons I learned from them had to do with self-reliance.
 I’m convinced that Cecilia and her sisters can handle any emergency.
 Forging onward, ever onward, they are indeed blessed, honored pioneers.

-In the January 1993 New Era (for youth), the question was asked how someone with little money can help the poor or disabled.
+how someone with little money can help the poor or disabled.
 One of the answers was:

 Feeling guilty is not the solution.
 My branch Relief Society wanted to help the disabled, but they had no money.
 They helped in cleaning up an area.
 This project fetched them some money which they used to help the disabled.
 Try to do something which can help.